serverpod/serverpod_docs/docs/05-concepts/13-scheduling.md

 );
 ```

-This identifier can then be used to cancel all future calls if you no longer want the registered future calls to execute.
+This identifier can then be used to cancel all future calls registered with said identifier.

 ```dart
 await session.serverpod.cancelFutureCall('an-identifying-string');